jackyhuynh/SecurityTesting/ethical-hacking-part-1.md

 - Web Application Testing (Client-side and Server-side)
 - System Security

-## Test Case Designing for Security Testing:
+## D. Test Case Designing for Security Testing:

 - Test if users can directly access bookmarked web page without login.
 - Test if system restrict users to download the file without log in.